ml-pastore/German_English_Dict/README.md

 This is an in-progress German/English (American) dictionary in CSV format.

-The dictionary will eventually end up in a database (likely MongoDb)
+It will eventually end up in a database format like MongoDb after enough data exists to warrant a UI/API.

-My goal is to eventually use it with vocabulary and grammar trainers.